Up to 320 people set to lose jobs at Cork Novartis plant

 According to the company, Novartis has six healthcare priorities where it is developing new medicines – Respiratory, Neuroscience, Cardiology, Dermatology & Rheumatology, Eyecare and Oncology.

-The company states that it has been recognised as having one of the best pipelines for new drugs while in Irish terms, it ranks as No 3 in terms of the number of clinical trials on new products.
+The company states it has been recognised as having one of the best pipelines for new drugs while in Irish terms, it ranks third in terms of the number of clinical trials on new products.